 - Click the operating system that you want to repair, and then click Next.

 - On the Choose an option screen, select Troubleshoot.

 - Let startup repair check and fix the problems prevent windows boot normally.

 - If it doesn’t fix the issue then again go to Advanced options.

 - select Command Prompt under Advanced Options.

 - Type Bootrec /RebuildBcd, and then press ENTER.
-This command will rebuild boot configuration data if in case any issue with Boot files causing this issue.
+This command will rebuild boot configuration data if in case any issue with Boot files causes this issue.

-- Next type command bootrect /fixmbr and press enter to fix master boot record errors.
+- Next type the command bootrect /fixmbr and press enter to fix master boot record errors.

-- Now exit command prompt and restart windows check this helps.
+- Now exit the command prompt and restart windows check this helps.

 Boot into safe mode